 You will live longer, feel better and have a peace of mind knowing that you did everything you could.

-I don’t really talk much about intermittent fasting on this blog, but I do know that it is a technique that can improve health and accelerate weight loss.
+I don’t really talk much about intermittent fasting on the keto diet on this blog, but I do know that it is a technique that can improve health and accelerate weight loss.

-If this is something you would like to consider, make sure you do not have any medical issues such as diabetes.
+If this is something you would like to consider, make sure you do not have any medical issues such as Type-2 Diabetes.
 Then skipping breakfast and lunch and not eating until dinner one day of the week may make a large difference.

 High intensity interval training (HIIT) is another technique that can get things moving.
 Sprints, hill sprints, even rope skipping or cycling, doing these intervals can be very effective.